 Examples of AI-based technology that can improve the operations presented in the "Artificial Intelligence in Logistics" report by DHL and IBM are a robot that quickly sorts letters, parcels, and pallet deliveries, and a robot that performs visual inspections of goods using special cameras to identify any damage or repairs required.

 Thanks to the analysis, all high-traffic, difficult periods can be predicted for the employees working in the supply chain, and the phenomenon of overtime and exhaustion can be prevented with proper work organization.
+If you want to integrate AI with your supply chain management, you can surely be assured of having results that would make it easier for you to focus on growth and better results.

 The integration of online GPS, weather, route information, fleet, and historical data into the system enables applications to create optimal transportation routes based on what the business is aiming for.
 One interesting implementation of this is the “no turn left rule” used by UPS.
 Based on the big data analysis, it has become clear that turning left in a large arc will cause the company an otherwise avoidable surplus in time, fuel, and emissions.